What is a network engineer?

 What does a typical workday look like for a network engineer?

-A typical day may include monitoring the functioning of networks, performing regular maintenance checks, troubleshooting, creating and implementing new network systems, and interacting with clients or fellow IT professionals for problem resolution.
-This role also requires staying updated regarding new technological advancements.
+A typical day may include monitoring the functioning of networks, performing regular maintenance checks, troubleshooting, creating and implementing new network systems, and interacting with clients or fellow IT pros for problem resolution.
+This role also requires staying updated regarding new tech advancements.

-What is the most challenging aspect of this profession?
+What is the most challenging aspect of network engineering?

 How would you describe the work environment of a network engineer?

-What are the necessary skills and attributes needed for this role?
+What are the necessary skills and attributes needed for network engineers?

 Key skills include strong problem-solving, analytical thinking, mathematics, and troubleshooting.
 Proficiency in computer networking, network security, and various operating systems like Windows and Linux is typically needed.
 Good communication skills are also important for explaining complex technical terms.